Are Sports Tickets Tax Deductible? What Still Is

 One of the biggest myths is that all business meals and entertainment are 100% deductible.
 This is simply not true.
 For qualifying business meals, the deduction is typically limited to 50% of the cost.
 Another common point of confusion involves events where food and entertainment are combined.
 For example, if you take a client to a sporting event in a suite that includes food and drinks, you can only deduct 50% of the meal portion if its cost is stated separately from the entertainment on the invoice.
 If the costs are lumped together, you generally can’t deduct any of it.

-How Tax Law Changes Affect You
+How Tax Law Changes Impact Your Deductions

 The rules for these deductions changed significantly with the Tax Cuts and Jobs Act (TCJA) of 2017.
 Before this change, businesses could generally deduct 50% of qualifying meal and entertainment expenses.
 Now, the rules are much tighter.
 The deduction for entertainment expenses has been completely eliminated.
 This includes things like tickets to concerts, sporting events, or golf outings with clients.
 The 50% deduction for business meals is still allowed, but the distinction between a meal and entertainment is more critical than ever.
 Understanding this shift is key to staying compliant and avoiding issues that could require audit representation.